BSc (Hons) Social Work (1997), Diploma Social Work (1997)

 Completed Research Projects:

+I am Programme Director for two routes to the Bachelor of Social Work Degree: the two year Relevant Graduate Route and the five year Part-time Route.
 My teaching interests are: childhood disability, disability studies and social work theory.
 I am currently the module coordinator for the ‘Theory, Skills and Preparation for Practice Learning’ module.

 Wilson, G. & Kelly, B. (2010) Evaluating the Effectiveness of Social Work Education: Preparing Students for Practice Learning.
 British Journal of Social Work, 40, 2431–2449.